CERT-Polska/training-mwdb/README.md

 But what we can do with these file objects?

-**Exercise #7**: Check properties of `780e8fb254e0b8c299f834f61dc80809`
+### **Exercise #2.2**: Check properties of `780e8fb254e0b8c299f834f61dc80809`

 **Objectives**:
 - Check file's name, tags and children
 - Get the first 16 bytes of the file
-- Get the configuration of this file.
+- Get the linked configuration of this file.
-- Check names of the other files that are parents of this configuration
+- Check names of the other files that are parents of that configuration

 Let's start with getting a file by hash.
 Use `mwdb.query_file` method to get an object.